devclub-iitd/summer-of-code-2023/frontend/README.md

 - GitHub Pages [Documentation](https://docs.github.com/en/pages)

 - #### [Task](week1)
 Learn how websites work, and then learn how to build a simple website using HTML and CSS.
+⁹
+### Week 2
+- ### Concepts
+- Javascript

+- Bootstrap
+Bootstrap is the world's most popular framework for building responsive, mobile first sites.
+It utilises SaaS, a pre-built grid and powerful Javascript plug-ins.
+Saas is a scripting language that is compiled into CSS.
+Due to its structured syntax and additional features Saas is preferred over CSS.